 We therefore spend between one and three months apart each year.
 It gives us a chance to get our solo travel groove on and it means we can actually miss each other for once.

 Are you a budget traveller?

 Absolutely!
 I’ll nearly always opt to stay in a guesthouse or hostel over a hotel, because they tend to have a little more personality.

-One of my favourite things to do is splurge for special occasions, like when I treated Dave to an overwater bungalow in the Maldives for his birthday!
+One of my favourite things to do is splurge for special occasions, like when I treated my boyfriend Dave to an overwater bungalow in the Maldives for his birthday!
 I find it means so much more when you save up and splash out, rather than travelling in luxury non-stop.

 Do you travel with travel insurance?

 Yes!
 I’m a firm believer that if you can’t afford to buy travel insurance, you can’t afford to travel.
 I don’t care too much about the personal belongings cover, because I can afford to replace anything I lose, but the emergency medical coverage is absolutely essential.
 The last thing you want is to break your leg in rural Laos and have to be airlifted out to a hospital, racking up a hospital bill in the hundreds of thousands as you do so.
-It’s happened to friends of mine, so it’s not as rare as you think and I don’t want to take any chances.
+It’s happened to friends of mine, so it’s not as rare as you think.
+I don’t want to take any chances.

 I use World Nomads for my travel insurance and I’ve been extremely happy with them.
 They’re the best option for long-term travelers because they allow you to renew while you’re outside of your home country.
-It’s pretty hard to find a company that allows you to do that!
+It’s hard to find a company that allows you to do that!